 The commentators were reporting the damage was likely caused by a small plane…perhaps a privately owned Cessna.
 Never, never did I think for a solitary second the inferno we were all beholding was an intentional impact.

-.
+An intentional impact.
 Before that day, unimaginable.

 Minutes later, as we watched, the second plane, looking nothing like a Cessna, plowed headlong into the South Tower.
 From upstairs I screamed, “Honey!
 Someone needs to call the air traffic controllers in NYC!
 Somehow they’re misdirecting planes into the buildings…another one just hit!
 Another one just hit!”